Skip to content

 Terminal window

-# Check scheduler pod status
+# Check scheduler pod status.

-k -n kube-system get pod -l component=kube-scheduler
+kubectl -n kube-system get pod -l component=kube-scheduler

-# Check scheduler logs
+# Check scheduler logs.

-k -n kube-system logs kube-scheduler-<node>
+kubectl -n kube-system logs kube-scheduler-<node>

-# Check for scheduling events
+# Check for scheduling events.

-k get events -A --field-selector reason=FailedScheduling
+kubectl get events -A --field-selector reason=FailedScheduling

-k describe pod <pending-pod> | grep -A 10 Events
+kubectl describe pod <pending-pod> | grep -A 10 Events

 IssueSymptomFix

-Leader election failedScheduler not activeCheck --leader-elect flag
+Leader election failedScheduler running but not activeCheck Lease access, clocks, and --leader-elect settings

 Terminal window

-# Check manifest exists
+# Check manifest exists.

-cat /etc/kubernetes/manifests/kube-scheduler.yaml
+sudo cat /etc/kubernetes/manifests/kube-scheduler.yaml

 # --kubeconfig=/etc/kubernetes/scheduler.conf